How Traffickers Prey on America’s Youth: Jaco Booyens

 All 50 states now have phenomenal laws against human trafficking, but let me tell you how dismal the prosecutions are.

-Distant studies said that we only prosecute and convict human trafficking cases at the highest at a 45% rate in the states.
+Distant studies said that we only prosecute and convict human trafficking cases.

-So they plead it down to a marijuana charge, a gun charge, a kidnapping charge, a transportation charge, like you saw in a very high-profile case recently.
+So they pleaded down to a marijuana charge, a gun charge, a kidnapping charge, a transportation charge, like you saw in a very high profile case recently, Rico was dropped, trafficking was dropped, but transportation, was that right?

-So what should be a 30, 40, 50 year sentence gets down to 18 months served.
+So what should be a thirty, forty, fifty year sentence gets down to eighteen months served.

 Okay, so remember that.

-At a federal level, with tens of thousands of cases of human trafficking a year, we've only convicted 148 cases in the last two years.
+At a federal level, with tens of thousands of cases of human trafficking a year, we've only convicted 148 cases in the last two years, prosecuted and convicted.

 It is dismal.

-So we are proposing, and for the last two years, we've been working on what we call human trafficking special courts.
+So we are proposing, and for the last two years we've been working on what we call human trafficking specialization.

-It would be an Article III congressional court that goes through Congress, where if it's a human trafficking case, it has to go, it goes to that court, administered kind of like circuit courts in the state, in the county, with a judge being nominated and confirmed as a human trafficking judge, cross-jurisdiction.
+It would be an Article III congressional court that goes through Congress where if it's a human trafffficking case, it has to go, it goes to that court, administered kind of like circuit courts in the state, in the county, with a judge being nominated and confirmed as a human trafficking judge, cross-jurisdiction.

 We're not growing government.

-On average, a judge in a county may see one human trafficking case brought to his court in five years and they go, you don't even know how to deal with a witness that's still in trauma.
+On average, a judge in a county may see one human trafficking case brought to his court in five years, and they go, we don't even know how to deal with a witness that's still in trauma.

 How do we take testimony?